 On May 12, 2022, the Board of Directors adopted the EDSU Plan for the Corporation's executive officers.
 The EDSU Plan was approved by the Corporation's shareholders at the annual and special meeting of shareholders held on June 23, 2022.
 The purpose of the EDSU Plan is to assist the Corporation and its subsidiaries and affiliated companies in attracting, retaining and motivating executives, and to promote a greater alignment of interests between the executives and the shareholders of the Corporation.
 Under the EDSU Plan, an executive officer of the Corporation or a subsidiary or affiliated company, as the case may be, may elect annually to have a portion of his or her annual salary and bonus (if any) paid in the form of DSUs.
-The number of DSUs received by an executive officer will be determined by dividing the amount of the salary and bonus to be paid in the form of DSUs on that date (the "Award Date") by the Fair Market Value of the Corporation's common shares on the Award Date.
-The Award Date is generally the last business day of each quarter of the Corporation's fiscal year.
-The DSUs will be credited to an account maintained for the executive officer by the Corporation.
+The maximum number of common shares that may be issued from treasury under the EDSU Plan is 1,000,000, representing 1.78% of the issued and outstanding common shares of the Corporation as at the date hereof.